zachvalenta/jvns.ca/content/post/2018-07-12-netdev-day-2--moving-away-from--as-fast-as-possible-.markdown

 datacenters.

-This is bad because it means that clients are much more easily able to saturate the links in the middle, which results in the internet getting slower.
+This is bad because it means that clients are much more easily able to saturate the links in the middle, which results in the internet getting slower. (and there's [buffer bloat](https://apenwarr.ca/log/?m=201101#10) which results in high latency)

 So to improve performance on the internet and not saturate all the queues on every router, clients need to be a little better behaved and to send packets a bit more slowly.